rubicon-project/rubiz/README.md

 ```

 #### attemptSome
-`attempt`, but it will only catch/map if the defined left case is matched.
-If don't have a matching
+`attempt`, but it will only catch/map throwables for which the function is defined.
+If the function
-case for the throwable it will re-throw.
-A common use case is to map IO (user or DB) exceptions that
+doesn't match for the throwable it will re-throw.
+A common use case is to map IO (user or DB)
-you have a better type or message for on the left, rethrowing ones you didn't expect.
+exceptions that you have a better type or message for on the left, rethrowing ones you didn't expect.

 ```scala
 (IO(throw new java.sql.SQLException).attemptSome {